 - a) Fire retardant driving suit (with tight fitting cuffs and ankles), socks, gloves, and shoes. - b) An open-face helmet.
-Full-faced helmets are not recommended, but permission to use a full-faced helmet with fixed scuba second stage regulator and neoprene seal at the neck level may be granted by H1 only after a pool session in which the requesting driver demonstrates to an H1 official proper helmet fit and adequate water tight integrity. - c) At all times during an event (testing, time trials, and competition), drivers shall connect their helmets to a nationally recognized head and neck restraint device/system (such as HANS type device) meeting SFI d) A driver may elect not to wear a life jacket when competing, but instead choose to wear a floatation vest inside his/her racing uniform, or a driver's suit manufactured with floatation as part of the driver's suit.
+Full-faced helmets are not recommended, but permission to use a full-faced helmet with fixed scuba second stage regulator and neoprene seal at the neck level may be granted by H1 only after a pool session in which the requesting driver demonstrates to an H1 official proper helmet fit and adequate water tight integrity. - c) At all times during an event (testing, time trials, and competition), drivers shall connect their helmets to a nationally recognized head and neck restraint device/system (such as HANS type device) meeting SFI Specification 38.1.
+The head and neck restraint device/system, when connected, must conform to the manufacturer's mounting instructions, and must be configured, maintained, and used in accordance with the manufacturer's instructions.

+d) A driver may elect not to wear a life jacket when competing, but instead choose to wear a floatation vest inside his/her racing uniform, or a driver's suit manufactured with floatation as part of the driver's suit.

 Standards for such equipment shall be established by H1.
-Equipment that does not meet these standards must be replaced and inspected before the driver in guestion shall be allowed to compete.
+Equipment that does not meet these standards must be replaced and inspected before the driver in question shall be allowed to compete.